If you inherited stock, the cost basis will depend on when you inherited it and from whom (spouse vs non-spouse.)

 If the stock was held in a joint account with someone NOT your spouse, the stepup to fair market value at the date of death applies only to the portion of the joint property contributed by the decedent (the person who died.)

 Show me someone who thinks that money buys happiness, and I'll show you someone who has never had a lot of money. -- David Geffen

 Joint Accounts During 2010

-The same rules apply for joint tenancy as before in determining how much of the joint tenancy property is includible in the estate.
+The same rules apply for 2010 joint tenancy as in years before in determining how much of the joint tenancy property is includible in the estate.
 However, see the new rules above for 2010 regarding the $3,000,000 limit on the stepup available for assets left to a surviving spouse if method A is chosen, including through joint tenancy.

 Your holding period is always long-term for stock that you inherit.
 Thus, you are eligible for long-term capital gains treatment even if you sell the stock immediately after you receive it.